microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 - ``counter_binding(X)``: For specifying the binding number (``X``) for the associated counter for RW/Append/Consume structured buffer.
 The descriptor set number for the associated counter is always the same as the main resource.
+- ``push_constant``: For marking a variable as the push constant block.
+Allowed on global variables of struct type.
+At most one variable can be marked as ``push_constant`` in a shader.

 Only ``vk::`` attributes in the above list are supported.
 Other attributes will result in warnings and be ignored by the compiler.
 All C++11 attributes will